dnbrakk/comfy/README.md

 - When tofu (characters unsupported by terminal's font) gets displayed, it sometimes breaks the layout and/or leaves artifacts behind when scrolling (do a hard refresh by pressing F5 to get rid of the artifacts).
 - Image artifact remove cell sometimes appears at bottom right of switch widgets box.
 - Thread scroll position is sometimes changed when a new post is loaded after a reload.
+- Memory usage is relatively high when many threads with many images each are open at once.
+More efficient image caching solutions will be explored as the program develops.

 ### Contributing